What Is Extended Term Insurance?

 Nonforfeiture Clause in Life Insurance

 A nonforfeiture clause in life insurance protects policyholders from losing their policy's value if they cannot continue making premium payments.
-These clauses offer a safety net, allowing the policyholder to retain some benefits in the form of reduced coverage or accumulated cash value.
+These clauses offer a safety net, allowing policyholders to retain some benefits through reduced coverage or accumulated cash value.

-The extended term life insurance nonforfeiture option is a common choice under this clause.
-It allows policyholders to convert their permanent life insurance into term life insurance using the accumulated cash.
+The extended term life insurance nonforfeiture option is standard under this clause.
+It allows policyholders to convert their permanent life insurance into term life insurance using their accumulated cash value.

 How Are Extended Term Insurance Costs Calculated?

-Insurers apply the total cash value as a pre-paid premium for the term insurance, which directly determines the term's duration.
-The insured's age influences the cost per year of term coverage, establishing how long the cash value can maintain the policy.
+Insurers apply the total cash value as a prepaid premium for the term insurance, which determines the term's duration.
+The insured's age influences the cost per year of term coverage, determining how long the cash value can maintain the policy.

 Who Should Buy Extended Term Life Insurance?